sukeswan/cse210A-asgtest/README.md

 1. Clone the repo or download the source code.
 If cloning, please make sure to switch over to the branch called `version3`.
 That is the most up to date branch.
 That can be done by running the command `git checkout version`

 2. Run the test cases with the command `./test.sh`.
-This will execute the arith executable made with pyinstaller.
+This will run makefile which will download pyinstaller onto your computer, make an executable callled arith, and then run the test cases.

-3. To manually run the test cases, use the command `make`.
+3. To manually run the test cases, use the command `make mainn`.

-NOTE: When running the test cases, the program will ask for user standard input.
-You can type in a dummy test case like `4 + 7` or just press `CMD` and `D` and the test script will continue as normal.
+NOTE: As I am just learning what ASTs are and how to use them, I followed the tutorial linked [here](https://ruslanspivak.com/lsbasi-part7/).
+It comes reccomended by Prof Flanagan and Sherry, the TA.
+I also worked with Donald Stewart on the Makefile and we talked about ASTs and programming languages.